 Does it matter?
 Absolutely not!

 Use the certificate as a launching pad for your career to get your foot in the door.
-Dazzle your prospective employers with a great attitude and a voraciousness to learn.
+Impress your prospective employers with a great attitude and a voraciousness to learn.

 That’s all for now.
 Good luck to you and if you have any questions, shoot them through in the comments section below!